IoannisVougias/DataAnalysisPortofolio/Online Casino Campaign/README.md

 # About the Project

 The CRM team decided to run a Casino campaign for the period 25/01/2020 and 04/02/2020.
-In an effort to evaluate the campaign, this case study analyzes the impact of this campaign.

 In order to proceed with the evaluation, CRM provided the below info.